Geno2K/case-study-fiber/README.md

 ### Mockup:

-Using this information and everything in the project planning documents, I started work on a mock-up dashboard to serve as inspiration for the final design.
+Using this information and everything in the project planning documents, I started work on a mockup dashboard to serve as inspiration for the final design.

 ![Dashboard mockup](https://github.com/user-attachments/assets/9a03c31f-3d8b-434d-a1ac-aaa6e5722686)

 I chose a number of metrics I thought might prove useful, including a high-level overview of some of the biggest KPIs that the team could track including an overall repeat call number, as well as simple statistics on calls by problem and day.
-Not every aspect of the mock-up survived to the final design, but having a prototype made it a lot easier to get a foothold on the project.
+Not every aspect of the mockup survived to the final design, but having a prototype made it a lot easier to get a foothold on the project.

 ## Dashboard: